wmjordan/Codist/README.md

   ![Syntax Highlight Customization Preview](doc/syntax-highlight-customization-preview.png)

-  From version 6.1 on, it is possible to define and change underline styles.
+  Underline styles can be customized.
 Firstly assign a color for the **Line**, afterwards, more configuration elements will appear.

 If you want to change another syntax element, click on the place where it is applied in the code document window.
 If the customization window is still opened, and the _Selected Code_ section under _Syntax Categories_ is selected, the list will display the corresponding syntax styles for the place you clicked immediately.